Join us for a fun 5K Run/Walk with your Pooch!

 Q: More Questions?

-We all had a great time on the inaugural Pooch Scoot walk/run.
 The dogs were happy, got lots of treats (and even tennis balls).
 Their masters had a good time too on the rolling terrain through the neighborhood and trails.
 Animals as Natural Therapy thanks you too!

 A BIG thanks to our supporters PET STOP for the dog treats, TONY’S COFFEE for the delicious brew in the morning and post race, FRED MEYER for human snacks, and TURDEE TOTES for giving all of the dog owners a FREE Tote!